Table of Contents:

 Attack style switching

 You can use prayers against these demons, but they can also use protection prayers.
-Not only do they use prayers, they also have a magical shield which can only be penetrated by Darklight, the magical sword.
+Not only do they use prayers, they also have a magical fire shield which can be lowered using Holy water and Darklight, the magical sword.

 When you enter, they will be protecting against melee attacks, so make sure you’re wielding your crossbow and start ranging them.
 After about 50-80 damage, he will change protection prayers to ranged attacks.

-Now, wield Darklight (and Void melee helm if using Void armor), run out and start fighting him.
+Now, either wield Holy water or Darklight (and Void melee helm if using Void armor), run out and start fighting him.
 Using super attack and strength potions and the Piety prayer may help.
-Once you land a successful hit on him with Darklight, its shield will drop and you can use normal weapons against him.
+Once you land a successful hit on him with Darklight or Holy water, its shield will drop and you can use normal weapons against him.

 When they regain their shield, you will get a similar message: